The Mediterranean season is in full swing and for many superyacht stewardesses, this means long hours, difficult guests and draining colleagues.

 Whatever your motivation or trigger is that has led you to the point of resignation, ask yourself the following questions before you throw in the towel.

-1. Why am I unhappy in this job?
+1. Why am I unhappy with this job?

 Ask yourself: Is my unhappiness about my job, or life in general?
 Unhappiness in one part of life can have a cascading effect on the rest of what we do.
 Before taking action, make sure your focus is to resolve the primary cause of your discontent.